awsdocs/amazon-athena-user-guide/doc_source/partition-projection-kinesis-firehose-example.md

 Writing the same condition as `day > '2021-11-09'` or `day > DATE '2021-11-09'` does not work\.
 In the first case, the date format does not match \(note the hyphens instead of the forward slashes\), and in the second case, the data types do not match\.

-## Using Custom Prefixes and Dynamic Partitioning<a name="partition-projection-kinesis-firehose-example-using-custom-prefixes-and-dynamic-partitioning"></a>
+## Using custom prefixes and dynamic partitioning<a name="partition-projection-kinesis-firehose-example-using-custom-prefixes-and-dynamic-partitioning"></a>

 Kinesis Data Firehose can be configured with [custom prefixes](https://docs.aws.amazon.com/firehose/latest/dev/s3-prefixes.html) and [dynamic partitioning](https://docs.aws.amazon.com/firehose/latest/dev/dynamic-partitioning.html)\.
 Using these features, you can configure the Amazon S3 keys and set up partitioning schemes that better support your use case\.
 You can also use partition projection with these partitioning schemes and configure them accordingly\.